leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 ### Scheduling deliveries on the go

-Extra visibility and control also comes in handy when you want to schedule deliveries on the go.
+Extra visibility and control also come in handy when you want to schedule deliveries on the go.

 As new orders arrive, you can use the route optimization software to add new stops to existing routes straight away via the dashboard.
-And it adjusts the routes and schedules to include the new drop-off locations and delivery times.
+And it adjusts the [**routes and schedules**](https://elogii.com/blog/scheduling-and-route-optimization-software/ "scheduling and route optimization software") to include the new drop-off locations and delivery times.

 The driver app then instantly updates the data on the app.
 And it can even notify the drivers about the change.
 So, the drivers can see the data at a glance exactly when they need to.